matnsc/StudyTimer/README.md

 More informations: [Cirillo Consulting's Website] (https://francescocirillo.com/)

-#How to have this extension
+#H ow to have this extension
 *Currently not available*

-#How to use it
+# How to use it
 - After downloading, click on the icon created on the browser bar to open a popup;
 - Click play to start the clock, after that you can close the popup.